jinglescode/jinglescode.github.io/_posts/javascript/2020-01-07-project-euler-problem-4.md

 1. We will break out of the inner loop when we find a palindrome number.
 Because that will be the largest palindrome number for that outer loop.

-2. In order not to multiply values that will be smaller than the current largest palindrome number, we update the `smallest_number` to reduce the number of computation.
+2. In order not to multiply values that will be smaller than the current largest palindrome number, we update the `smallest_number` to current `inner_i` value to reduce the number of computation.

 ```
 function largestPalindromeProduct(n) {